10 Best Hybrid Bicycles Reviewed and Tested in 2022

 The tires more closely resemble that of a road bike.
 Although they have slightly more width, they have a more subtle tread that will help you cruise smoothly on the road.

-Unlike many of the lower-cost road bikes, the Schwinn Phocus features mechanical disc brakes for increased stopping power.
+Unlike many of the lower-cost hybrid bicycles, the Schwinn Phocus features mechanical disc brakes for increased stopping power.
 The Shimano 24-speed drivetrain provides a wide gear range to allow for precise handling for any commute.